UWrc/UWrc.github.io/docs/setup/ssh.md

 :::tip

 If your command would run a little slow on an inexpensive laptop from 2002, you shouldn't run it on the login node!
-Instead, request an [interactive job](https://hyak.uw.edu/docs/compute/scheduling-jobs#interactive-jobs-single-node) on a compute node.
+Instead, request an [<ins>**interactive job**</ins>](https://hyak.uw.edu/docs/compute/scheduling-jobs#interactive-jobs-single-node) on a compute node.

 :::